ghaetinger/ghaetinger/README.md

 ### Hey There!

 I am a Computer Science student at the Universidade Federal do Rio Grande do Sul.
 My interests hop around the fields of Operating Systems, Algorithm Design, Computer Graphics and Image Processing.
 Currently, I am working as a Back End Development intern at DeepX using Elixir and Rust.
+I'm learning a bit of Lua on the side.

 ### Current Setup:

-- XMonad
-- NixOS
+- AwesomeWM
-- SDDM
+- Void Linux

 ### Fav langs ⭐